DecipherNow/helm-charts/kafka/README.md

 Kafka-protocol-topic may fail if its already been created by the observables filter.

-Verify with
+Verify with:

 ```bash
 kafka-topics.sh --list --zookeeper kafka-observables-zookeeper-headless.kafka.svc.cluster.local:2181
 ```

-Now configure the mesh for the incoming coughka/sidecar combo:
+Exit the kafka client and configure the mesh for the incoming coughka/sidecar combo:

 ```bash
 for cl in kafka/coughka/mesh/clusters/*.json; do greymatter create cluster < $cl; done